PrestaShop/prestashop-flashlight/examples/ngrok-tunnel/README.md

 ## Test the example

-1. First you will have to Sign up to your ngrok account.
-For this simple use case the free plan is sufficient.
-Once it's done, on the left menu clic on "Getting Started > Your Authtoken".
+1. First, you will have to Sign up to your ngrok account.
+For this use case, the free plan is sufficient.
+Once it's done, on the left menu clic on "Getting Started > Your Auth token"

-2. Copy this token to the your own .env file (`mv .env.dist .env`)
+2. Copy this token to your own .env file (`mv .env.dist .env`)

-3. Run PrestaShop Flashlight alongside with an Ngrok agent:
+3. Run PrestaShop Flashlight alongside a Ngrok agent:

 ```sh
 docker compose up prestashop --force-recreate